.Fishing in the Everglades National Park and the pristine waters surrounding the Florida Keys and Key West.

-Flats fishing, either with spin fishing gear, or fly fishing equipment.
+Flats fishing, deep channel fishing or wreck fishing, either with spin fishing gear, or fly fishing.

 The species of fish usually targeted are, but not limited to, Bonefish, Tarpon, Permit, Redfish,

 Snook, Speckled Sea trout, Sharks, Spanish Mackerel and many more.
 Trips are customized to suit your needs and usually range from four to eight hours.
 Evening Tarpon charters are booked quite early on and they are four hours long.
 These usually coincide with the stunning sunsets we get here in the Florida Keys!

 Now that Tarpon fishing season is here, we are busy and charters will be short in supply,

 so it is advisable to book as early as you can!

 Being close to the Everglades means that we can quickly get to some of the best backcountry fishing around.
 There are